 Sindhu holds a diploma in digital video production from Srishti School of Art, Design, and Technology, Bangalore, and an MFA in visual art from the University of California, San Diego.
-She is an almunus of the Skowhegan School of Painting and Sculpture, the Robert Flaherty Film Seminar, and the SOMA Summer program.
-She is currently based in New York City, where she is a participant of the Whitney Independent Study program.
+She has participated in the Whitney Independent Study program, the Skowhegan School of Painting and Sculpture, the Robert Flaherty Film Seminar, the SOMA Summer program.
+She is a 2020-21 Core artist-fellow at the Museum of Fine Arts, Houston.

 Sindhu's most recent film, The Lake and The Lake, won the Best Documentary Award at the 58th Ann Arbor Film Festival.
 Recent exhibitions include programs at Open City Documentary Festival, BlackStar Film Festival, DokuFest, Montreal International Documentary Festival (RIDM), Kinodot Experimental Film Festival, Union Docs, Squeaky Wheel Film & Media Centre, Artists’ Television Access, Los Angeles Asian Pacific Film Festival, Current:LA Triennial, The Museum of Contemporary Art San Diego, San Diego Museum of Art, Khoj International Artists' Association, and International Documentary and Short Film Festival of Kerala.

 sindhu tms at gmail com